Ribbon Schur Functors: Augmented Bar Constructions

 \begin{remark} For quadratic $R$-algebras, we will always assume that the grading is induced by the standard grading on the tensor algebra.
 In particular, all quadratic algebras are nonnegatively graded. \end{remark}

 The following convention is extremely important, and without it most of the arguments given later in this paper can not even get off the ground.

-\begin{conv} Throughout this paper, all graded $R$-algebras $A$ will be assumed to be flat $R$-modules in each degree.
-Likewise, all graded $A$-modules will be assumed flat in each degree.
-Sometimes we will assume that $A$ or $M$ is even $R$-projective in each degree, but it is \emph{always} true that they are at least flat in each degree. \end{conv}
+\begin{conv} Throughout this paper, all graded $R$-algebras $A$ will be assumed to be finitely-generated flat $R$-modules in each degree.
+Similarly, all graded $A$-modules will be assumed to be finitely-generated and flat in each degree.
+Sometimes we will assume that $A$ or $M$ is even $R$-projective in each degree, but it is \emph{always} true that they are at least finitely-generated and flat in each degree. \end{conv}

 There are two fundamental operations on algebras that will be particularly interesting for us: